sh123/codec2_talkie/README.md

 # FAQ
 - Gaps in received audio
-  - If indicator often changes between RX/IDLE most likey you do not have enough bandwidth, use higher throughput modem mode
+  - If indicator often changes between RX/IDLE on the receiver side then most likey you do not have enough bandwidth, use higher throughput modem mode

 # TODO
 - Parrot mode, so speech coming from aether will be transmitted back (testing or digirepeating)